quentin452/ImACat-Coordinates-ModCoordinatesMod/README.md

 # Todo

-* add ingame config

-* add a config file to disabling one by one text and change color
+* add a config file to disable one by one text and change color

-* add a keybind to disabling the UI
+* add a keybinding to disabling the UI

 # Discord

-Add me on discord : I'm A Cat[FR]#7202
+Add me on discord: I'm A Cat[FR]#7202

 Discord server : https://discord.gg/ZnmHKJzKkZ